UMAprotocol/UMIPs/Britt's drafts/Add uINT_KPI_UMA as a supported price identifier v2.md

 # Implementation

 Step 1: Refer to "green light" list for finalized information on all qualified integrations.
-Assign 1 point for each integration on the list.
+Assign 1 point for each integration on the list, including any integrations that have qualified for a bonus.

 Step 2: If an integration qualifies for a bonus, it will be indicated with a 🐋.
-These integrations are worth some multiplier of points, which will be specified in the ancillary data as `bonusIntegrationsMultiplier`.
-Keep track of bonus points in addition to base points.
+These integrations are worth some multiplier of points *in addition* to the base points counted above.
+This multiplier will be specified in the ancillary data as `bonusIntegrationsMultiplier`.
+Keep track of bonus points and base points separately.

-Step 2: Tally up the total number of base points as well as the number of bonus points.
+Step 3: Tally up the total number of base points as well as the number of bonus points.
 At this point, the two numbers should be separate.

-Step 3: Using the ancillary data specifications for `maxBaseIntegrations` and `maxBonusIntegrations`, decide if your tally requires rounding down for either of those values.
+Step 4: Using the ancillary data specifications for `maxBaseIntegrations` and `maxBonusIntegrations`, decide if your tally exceeds the max allowed for either category.
+If the value of your tally exceeds the max allowable points in either category, use the value provided by `maxBaseIntegrations` and `maxBonusIntegrations`.

-Step 4: After rounding has been accounted for, add base points plus bonus points for the total number of points.
+Step 5: Add base points plus bonus points from the step above for the total number of points.
 This is the value you will return.
-If the value returned would be lower than `floorIntegrations`, round up to the value provided by this field in ancillary data.
+If the value returned would be lower than `floorIntegrations`, use the value provided by this field in ancillary data.

 # Security Considerations